kineticstoolkit/kineticstoolkit_doc/src/python_dicts_looping_exercise.md

 }
 ```

-The flexion angle is calculated as the incline in the target position, minus the incline in the reference position.
+The flexion angle is calculated as the incline in the target position, minus the incline at the reference position.
 Your code must adapt to any number of target positions, and any number of repetitions.

 ```{code-cell} ipython3
 :tags: [hide-cell]